3 career tips every young person needs to hear.

 I worked for the Students’ Union and two years ago I coordinated the entire Freshers’ Week/season.
 I say coordinated because obviously a lot of people were involved in helping me.
 But the way that the organisation operated meant it was my head on the guillotine if anything went wrong.

 While that Freshers’ was one of the most successful ones of all – not my words I swear! – looking back on a time-lapse I took from it, I was slightly alarmed by the feelings that were coming up from it.
-And then I got to reflecting a little, and then I put out a post to you, dear readers, as to whether you wanted a lil career advice from lil ol’ me.
+And I got to reflecting a little, and then I put out a post to you, dear readers, as to whether you wanted a lil career advice from lil ol’ me.
 Which you did!

 So here goes.

 - There is no one straight path to any career, and it is ok to start at the bottom.
 Everyone does – or 9 out of 10 people do anyway.
 I remember thinking that because I had done a lot of extracurricular activities, I would have a top position straightaway and not need to work the small menial jobs.
 Except that didn’t quite happen.
 Sure, I left uni and went straight in as a director and trustee of a £7 million turnover organisation.
 But I had a lot of help.
-I’ve been a manager of something in more places than your standard 24 year old might have.
+I’ve been a manager of something in more places than your typical 24 year old might have.
 However I’ve missed some hard skills that I would have built on had I started at the metaphorical bottom.
 While I have a lot of managerial experience for my age – heck I even used to be left alone on the shop floor at 16 – it does mean I have had to rely on others with the technical stuff.
 Which doesn’t always look great.

 Be willing to put in the hours and make it about the journey, not the destination.
 This is it.
 This is life and living!
 You might as well enjoy every step, and trust me, you don’t know as much as you think you do.
 Soz.